Machu Picchu Travel Guide

 7,970 ft (2,430 m)

-NEW CIRCUITS AND NEW ROLES TO VISIT MACHU PICCHU.
+NEW CIRCUITS TO VISIT MACHU PICCHU AFTER JUNE 1ST, 2024.

 At the entrance, every visitor must show their ticket and passport.
 Students must also present their valid student ID here.

 The entry ticket entitles you to a single entry.
-It is not possible to leave and re-enter the citadel with the same ticket (exception: ticket for Machu Picchu Mountain for visiting route 3).
+It is not possible to leave and re-enter the citadel with the same ticket.

 You may not take large bags, professional cameras, groceries, and disposable bottles into the citadel.
 You can only carry one small bag with you.
 Walking sticks are only allowed for the physically challenged and elderly visitors.

-New Circuits fro Machu Picchu and New Routes
+New Circuits for Machu Picchu and New Routes

 There are fixed routes through the facility with limited capacities to visit Machu Picchu.
-Below is an overview of the 4 official routes (as seen on the map above).
-There is also a 5th route, but this is only valid in combination with the 2-day Inca Trail, which we have included for your information:
+Below is an overview of the official routes.

 Whats time Machu Picchu is open.